3noch/twitch-cli/README.md

 A simple command-line tool to watch one or more Glob patterns and run commands when they change.
 Essentially this is a more ergonomic version of `inotifywait`.

+This CLI is a simple wrapper around the excellent [`twitch` library](https://github.com/jfischoff/twitch).

 ## Usage